Take a moment to check out these Spotify playlists created to accompany past Music Library book displays!

 This video examines several individual databases that are particularly useful for doing music research.
 Picking up where "Intro to Database Searching" leaves off, you can learn where to look for what, and develop the same research chops your professors have.

-Using Music Research Bibliographies
+Using Music Research Handbooks

 Save yourself an enormous amount of time by taking advantage of the extensive bibliographic research already done for you in research handbooks.
 This video goes into the variations in structure and indexing you need to understand in order to get the most out of these library resources.